Jamal-Barkaji/OOPportfolio-Jamal-Barkaji/WeeklyExercises/1GettingStarted/Getting Started.md

 If you complete the exercises above, answer the following questions.

 a.
 What is the latest version of the Java SDK that is available?\
+Java SE 21.0.2

 b.
 What is the difference between Java SE and Java ME?\
+Java SE = Standard Edition
+Java ME = Java Micro Edition.
+Provides APIs for applications targeting embedded and mobile devices.
+Java ME includes some Java SE functionalities.

 c.
 Which operating system is Java available for?\
+Windows, Mac OS X, and Linux

 d.
 What is the most popular IDE available for Java apart from Eclipse?\
+IntelliJ IDEA

 e.
 What is the main() function for in a Java program?
+The entry point for executing a Java program.
+It can contain code to execute or call other methods, and can be placed in any class that's part of a program.